phcs93/prodex/README.md

 - consider abilities when calculating pokemon weakness (attacking and defending)
 - consider items when calculating pokemon weakness (attacking and defending)
 - consider generation when filtering move type (some normal moves became fairy type)

 - encounters for regional forms should be the same as their base form (?)

 - detect if pokemon can be obtainble at version by trading ([!https://pokemondb.net/pokebase/233293/what-games-can-i-trade-transfer-my-pokemon-to?show=329604#a329604](too much work))

 - figure out a way to use separate .html files (web loader?)

 - I could really improve the UX/UI in general but I don't have time for this anymore

-## filters

-- evolution filters (render evolutions when filtering)
-  - number of evolutions (depth)
-  - number of branches
-  - evolution method (items, trading, etc)
-    - if item, choose which item to filter by

 ## charts